Gas Valve Solenoid Failure

 When to Call a Professional

-Replacing a gas valve solenoid on the LG DLGX5501V yourself typically costs between $35–$80 for the replacement part.
-A professional service call for this repair usually runs $150–$300, including labor and parts.
-Tackling this repair DIY-style can save you $100–$220 or more, making it a worthwhile fix for confident home repair enthusiasts.
+Replacing a gas valve solenoid on the LG DLGX5501V yourself usually costs between $35–$80 for the replacement part.
+A professional service call for this repair typically costs $150–$300, including labor and parts.
+Tackling this repair on your own can save you $100–$220 or more, making it a worthwhile fix for confident home repair enthusiasts.

 How do I know if the gas valve solenoid has failed on my LG DLGX5501V?

-The most common signs are a dryer that runs but produces no heat, or a burner that ignites briefly then shuts off.
+The most common signs include a dryer that runs but produces no heat or a burner that ignites briefly and then shuts off.
 You may also hear clicking without any flame igniting.

 Is it safe to replace the gas valve solenoid myself?